luckboy/Letin/doc/vm.md

 the values.
 The function can use the expression values which are pushed in this function.

 The expression values are available by pop arguments and arguments of the expression values.
-The first type of arguments automatically pops the value from the second stack.
+The first type of arguments loads and automatically pops the value from the second stack.
 The second type of arguments just loads the expression value from the second stack.
 An instruction of an argument allocation use these two arguments because expressions use the second stack.
 Also, the pop instruction pops the expression values from the second stack and can be used with the arguments of the expression values in a function invocation.